-The Federal/State ISF project, ‘Alerting the Public’
+The Federal/State ISF project, ‘Warning of the Population’

 Co-finance: Internal Security Fund of the European Union

 This website is designed to give information about our Federal/State ISF project, ‘Warning of the Population’ and the Modular Warning System in Germany.

 Research and development projects are frequently implemented by project teams set up for that specific purpose.
 Such projects have a limited duration and clearly defined goals.